Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ✅ The RMS API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.

+✅ Dotnet is installed (5 and above, app is written on donet 6).

+✅ Azure CLI is installed (it is needed only to run the app on existing AMS account for POC purposes, but it is not required by RMS).

 ## What can I test using the RMS Demo Application?

 The demo application will connect to the RMS v0.5 API and allow you to upload, encode and stream a video.
 With each subsequent release of RMS, you will be able to test more functionality.
 Please see the product roadmap below for upcoming features and availability dates.